Insurance Company Tactics

 Misrepresentation of Insurance Policies

 The insurance adjuster may misrepresent insurance policy benefits.
-Sometimes the adjuster will not give you accurate information about the amount of insurance coverage that is available to you.
-This misinformation could come from both the adjuster of the at-fault person as well as your own insurance company.
+Sometimes, the adjuster will not give you accurate information about the amount of insurance coverage that is available to you.
+This misinformation could come from both the adjuster of the at-fault person and your own insurance company.
 For example, your own insurance adjuster may not tell you about all the Uninsured Motorist (UM) coverage you are entitled to or that they failed to obtain the proper UM rejection forms when you bought your insurance.
-Sometimes a business may be responsible if the driver of the vehicle was on a business mission, even if they were not driving a company vehicle.
+Sometimes, a business may be responsible if the driver of the vehicle was on a business mission, even if they were not driving a company vehicle.
 The insurance adjuster may use this misinformation to entice you to accept a lower settlement than would otherwise be warranted.

 Ignore Their Tactics to Wear You Down

 The insurance adjuster knows that you need money if you are out of work and have medical bills piling up.
-They know that your household expenses, such as mortgage or rent payment, car payment, credit card payments, utility bills, are getting further and further behind.
-They know many people, at some time, will throw up their hands and say, “enough!” and accept the insurance company’s “low ball” offer.
+They know that your household expenses, such as mortgage or rent payments, car payments, credit card payments, and utility bills, are getting further and further behind.
+They know many people, at some time, will throw up their hands and say, “Enough!” and accept the insurance company’s “lowball” offer.

 They May Be Watching You

 The insurance adjuster may have you placed under surveillance.
 Insurance companies are notorious for trying to make a legitimately injured person appear healthy.
-Just because you can drag your garbage can to the curb, do some housework, and maybe a little yard work, does not mean that you are not going to “pay” for it later by having more pain.
-Many injured people must “work hurt” to put food on the table for their families.
+Just because you can drag your garbage can to the curb, do some housework, and maybe do a little yard work does not mean that you are not going to “pay” for it later by having more pain.
+Many injured people must “work hard” to put food on the table for their families.

 They Will Seem Friendly